-This ink blot shamrock craft is a super last-minute activity for St. Patrick’s Day.
+This ink blot shamrock craft is a super last-minute craft for St. Patrick’s Day.
 It’s easy enough for preschoolers to make, but older kids love this classic art technique too, so it’s a great St. Paddy’s Day craft for kids of all ages.

 You might wonder why we’re painting our shamrocks in rainbow colours when shamrocks are supposed to be green.